 Homicide is a result crime.
 Therefore, the accused´s conduct must be judged objectively, from an ex-ante perspective.
 In addition, the difference between attempted homicide and malicious injury is the accused´s animus necandi (willingness to kill) versus the accused´s animus laedendi (willingness to injure).

 According to Article 139, when a person kills another with any of the following circumstances that person shall be guilty of murder.
 Consequently, the punishment is imprisonment for fifteen to twenty years.
 The circumstances are as follows:

 - With cruelty, deliberately and inhumanely increasing the victim´s suffering.

-Under Article 140 of the Penal Code it is stated that when more than one of the circumstances set out in Article 139 occur in a murder then the guilty party will be sentenced to imprisonment for twenty to twenty-five years.
+However, if more than one of the circumstances set out in Article 139 occurs in a murder, then Article 140 states that the punishment is imprisonment for twenty to twenty-five years.
 This is known as a form of qualified murder.

-Article 141 of the Penal Code introduces the forms of provocation, conspiracy and solicitation to commit the offences under the previous Articles.
-A person shall be punished with a penalty lower by one or two degrees than stated as the correct punishment in the preceeding Articles.
+In short, this section of the Penal Code introduces the forms of provocation, conspiracy, and solicitation to commit the offences under the previous Articles, for which person shall be punished with a penalty lower by one or two degrees than stated as the correct punishment in the preceding Articles.

-Article 142 of the Penal Code sets out three circumstances which carries their own individual punishment.
-The three cirumstances are as follows:
+Moreover, this section of the Penal Code sets out three circumstances which carry their own individual punishment.
+The three circumstances are as follows:

-Article 143 sets out four more special circumstances in which there is specific punishments for different situations.
+Similarly, this section sets out four more special circumstances in which there are specific punishments for different situations.
 The circumstances are as follows: